particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Device OS API collapse menu fix 2024-08-08

+Fixed a bug where using the collapse triangle in the [Device OS API reference](/reference/device-os/api/) would leave deeply nested items visible.
+For example, collapsing "Bluetooth LE (BLE)" when viewing BLE.advertising().

 ### Monitor One I2C 2024-08-08

 In the I2C section of the [Monitor One datasheet](/reference/datasheets/tracker/monitor-one-datasheet/), Wire and Wire3 share